marcoscannabrava/marcoscannabrava/README.md

-[Hacker and Engineer](https://cannabrava.co/) curious about learning, cybersecurity, AI, blockchain and climate tech.
+[Hacker and Engineer](https://cannabrava.co/) curious about learning, cybersecurity, AI and climate tech.

 ### Work I'm proud of